masc-ucsc/docs/docs/pyrope/03-bundle.md

 ```
 enum v3:int = (
-   ,a:
+   ,a
    ,b=5  // alias with 'a'
-   ,c:
+   ,c
 )
 assert v3.a == 0
 assert v3.b == 5
 assert v3.c == 6
 ```

 The same syntax is used for enums to different objects.
 The hiearchy is not allowed when an ordered numbering is requested.